Airbnb reportedly eyeing long-term home rentals

 Airbnb is reportedly exploring the possibility of adding long-term rentals to its offerings, according to Bloomberg.
 This means people could use Airbnb to search for months-long stays or even a permanent home.

-Airbnb has gone from being a website that catered to traveling couch surfers to having a massive online presence in just under a decade.
+In just under a decade, Airbnb has gone from a small startup catering to traveling couch surfers to a billion-dollar business with a massive online presence.
 It lists roughly 3 million homes for rent in more than 65,000 cities in 191 countries.

 Initially, the company focused its business model on short-term rentals.
 But over the last year it has expanded into new areas like with its "Trips" platform, which offers excursions, and luxury vacation rentals.
 A foray into long-term rentals could give Airbnb an edge into a massive user group: people looking for places to live.